 "I haven't been hearing that lately," he added.

-The latest decision comes as Secretary of State Mike Pompeo and other top officials reach out to leaders in Asia and Europe to convince them that Iran was behind alleged attacks on shipping along a Middle East oil route, and just hours after Iran announced it was going to break the uranium stockpile limit set by a nuclear deal in the next 10 days.
+The latest decision comes as Secretary of State Mike Pompeo and other top officials reach out to leaders in Asia and Europe to on shipping along a Middle East oil route, and just hours after Iran announced it was going to break the uranium stockpile limit set by a nuclear deal in the next 10 days.

 Mr Pompeo said: "We are there to deter aggression, now President Trump does not want war and we will continue to communicate that message while doing all the things necessary to protect American interests in the region."